Health Minister Harsh Vardhan introduces bill to ban production, sale of e-cigarettes

 India

-New Delhi, Nov 22: Health Minister Harsh Vardhan has introduced a bill to ban production, import and sale of e-cigarettes and similar products was introduced in Lok Sabha on Friday.
+New Delhi, Nov 22: Health Minister Harsh Vardhan has introduced a bill to ban the production, import and sale of e-cigarettes and similar products in Lok Sabha on Friday.

 The Prohibition of Electronic Cigarettes (Production, Manufacture, Import, Export, Transport, Sale, Distribution, Storage and Advertisement) Bill, 2019 seeks to replace an ordinance issued recently.